9072997/scale-backup/README.md

 This is like `scale-backup restore`, except that it takes no arguments and instead uses a menu system.
 This can only be used to restore scheduled backups (since it can tell which VM they came from)

 ### schedule
 Run scheduled backups.
 This is intended to be run from `cron` or the Windows task scheduler.
-If the current time is outside the backup window specified in `config.toml` it will refuse to start.
+If the current time is outside the backup window specified in `scale-backup.toml` it will refuse to start.

 ### show-backups
 List all backups and their size